-If you are a governmental stakeholder, civil society organization, research institute or a concerned citizen pondering the state of the environment, the biennial Environmental Performance Index (EPI) tells an inconvenient truth regarding the trajectory of each country and their performance.
+If you are a governmental stakeholder, civil society organization, research institute, or a concerned citizen pondering the state of the environment, the biennial Environmental Performance Index (EPI) tells an inconvenient truth regarding the trajectory of each country and its performance.
 The rankings provide unpolished results concerning countries and their commitments, or lack thereof, to the Sustainable Development Goals (SDGs) and other complementary international agreements.
 The EPI list should provide signposts for policymakers to fathom what actions are needed to reverse negative impacts on the environment and its citizens.
 So, what is EPI and what does this year’s result say about Georgia?
 Is there any specific indicator that we all should feel concerned about?

 WHAT DOES EPI TELL YOU?